felker/cuda-aware-mpi-example/README.md

 - https://docs.nvidia.com/hpc-sdk/compilers/hpc-compilers-ref-guide/
 - https://docs.nvidia.com/hpc-sdk/pdf/hpc22ref.pdf

+> `-cuda`
+>
+> Enable CUDA; please refer to -gpu for target-specific options.

 > Usage
->
+> >
 > The following command-line requests that CUDA interoperability be enabled and CUDA Fortran syntax be recognized and processed in all Fortran files.
 ```
 $ nvfortran -cuda myprog.f
 ```

-But the user guide (see below) explicitly mentions OpenACC and OpenMP interoperatibiltiy with CUDA, so this is likely just an example / outdated documentation from when the PGI CUDA Fortran extension was the only thing handled by the PGI compiler predecessor?
+But the user guide (see below) explicitly mentions OpenACC and OpenMP interoperatibiltiy with CUDA, so this is likely just an example / outdated documentation from when the CUDA Fortran extension was the only thing handled by the PGI compiler predecessor?

 More compiler option references have multiple ambiguous and/or conflicting descriptions (e.g. in the summary section vs. the option section):